mulesoft-labs/raml-suggestions/README.md

 Set default `IEditorStateProvider` and `IFSProvider` using `setDefaultEditorStateProvider` and `setDefaultFSProvider` methods.

-Call `suggestDefault` method to get default suggestions list using defaults providers or call `suggest` method taking `IEditorStateProvider` and `IFSProvider` as arguments.
+Call `suggestDefault` method to get default suggestions list using default providers or call `suggest` method taking `IEditorStateProvider` and `IFSProvider` as arguments.